DavidDai2006/David_Portfolio/index.md

 - I found that the micro servos I used would very easily break.
 The wires inside the servo motors would break off of the board if too much tension was applied to the wires.
 I had to open up the micro servo and re-solder the wire back onto the board, which took a lot of time.
 - Re-programming the button from a hold-down button to a toggle button proved to be very difficult.

+## Future Plans
+- I picked up a lot of experience from this camp, and my goal is to employ the things I learned from this camp in my education and possibly create a career around engineering.
+- As for my project, I want to create a more sophisticated and streamlined movement pattern for my automatic laser.
+It currently makes erratic movements, and I want to make a smoother movement pattern for my laser.
+- I also want to possibly make the button more accessible to press.

+## What I learned
+- I learned the basics of many programming languages, mainly C++ and Python, in order to program my box and machine learning program, respectively.
+- I learned how to CAD in order to create my box that contains all of the parts.
+I had to create precise measurements to account for every part, screw, and cable.
+- I learned the functionality of many small hardware parts, such as servo motors, laser diodes, LEDs, and buttons.
+- I learned how machine learning generally works.
+It takes many images and create a neural network based on the pictures' features.
+The neural network is then employed on images or videos, detecting objects everywhere.
+- I learned how to solder, which is the melting of wires onto boards and other parts.
+It proved extremely difficult, as the process was rather dangerous and required extreme focus while using extremely hot and dangerous tools.

 # Second Milestone
 <!---
 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight: